bioinfocz/exp_heatmap/README.md

 python -m pytest
 ```

-The suite currently contains 28 tests covering rank-score generation with ties and missing data, pair-specific output preservation, AF fallback behavior, static downsampling, VCF filtering, custom-panel inference, GGVP metadata handling, and CLI wiring.
+The suite currently contains 52 tests covering rank-score generation with ties and missing data, pair-specific output preservation, AF fallback behavior and allele-frequency filter reporting, static downsampling, VCF filtering, custom-panel declaration and inference, ordered-pair row contracts, GGVP metadata handling, and CLI wiring.
+Three of them ([`tests/test_compute_fidelity.py`](tests/test_compute_fidelity.py)) are fidelity checks: per-pair XP-EHH and Hudson's Fst output is compared against a direct `scikit-allel` call on the same data, and repeated runs are asserted to produce byte-identical per-pair outputs.
 GitHub Actions runs the suite on Python 3.10, 3.11, and 3.12 for every push and pull request.

 ### Building documentation-facing assets